Christian Elder

 Christian Stuart Elder (December 6, 1968 – August 12, 2007) was an American racing driver.
 He raced in the Busch Series for Akins Motorsports for two years.
 His best finish of the year was 26th at Kentucky.

 Elder made his debut in 2001, running his first race at Las Vegas for Akins where he started the race in 32nd, and he finished 23rd.
 In sixteen starts, he managed two top-20s (a pair of 20ths at Bristol and Dover).
 In 2002, Elder began running races for Akins full-time.
 A serious crash in qualifying at Chicagoland Speedway ended his Busch career.

-Elder has competed in the ARCA series, Star Mazda Series, Speed World Challenge Series, Busch Series and NASCAR Goody's Dash Series which Elder competed in and won races at Daytona and Lowe's Motor Speedway.
+Elder competed in the ARCA series, Star Mazda Series, Speed World Challenge Series, Busch Series and NASCAR Goody's Dash Series which Elder competed in and won races at Daytona and Lowe's Motor Speedway.
 He also had a pole position at Bristol Motor Speedway.

+Contrary to popular belief, Elder was not related to legendary NASCAR crew chief Jake “Suitcase Jake” Elder.

 Qualifying crash

 During qualifying for a race at Chicagoland Speedway, Elder lost control of his car at turns three and four, causing his car to shoot up the track and hit the wall extremely hard, slamming the car's right side past the windshield, badly wrinkling the whole side of the car.
 He suffered a concussion and a broken collar bone.
 Track rescue workers had to cut him out of the race car and Elder was transported to a nearby hospital.
-The crash ended his racing career.
+The crash ended his NASCAR career.